Healthy chocolates contain the highest antioxidant level and can be used to make chocolate specialties.

 Use in chocolate ice cream,

-chocolate shakes, chocolate fudge, hot chocolate, and whatever else you can think up in your
+You can also use healthy chocolates to make chocolate cakes, chocolate frosting, and whatever else you can think up in your mind!

 To find the best quality cacao, I would visit my nearest health food store.
 Look for organic or "raw" cacao nibs or beans.